Roles and Responsibilities of Allied Oral Health Care Providers

 - In some jurisdictions, the dental hygienist may also be allowed to perform a basic exam

-Registered dental hygienists in most provinces—excluding P.E.I., N.W.T. and the Yukon—are authorized by provincial governments to assess a patient's teeth and provide dental hygiene care without the presence of a dentist (Bilawka and Craig, 2003).
-In addition to cleaning teeth, independent hygienists can give fluoride treatments, administer local anesthetic for dental hygiene or treatment, apply pit and fissure sealants to the top surfaces of teeth, and do scaling and root planing.
-However, dental hygienists seeking to practise independently must pursue additional professional qualifications that allow them to operate an independent practice.
-Presently, there are about 400 independent dental hygienists across Canada.
+Registered dental hygienists in most provinces-excluding P.E.I., N.W.T. and the Yukon-are authorized by provincial governments to assess a patient's oral health and provide dental hygiene care without the presence of a dentist (Bilawka and Craig, 2003).
+In addition to plaque removal and polishing, independent hygienists may give fluoride treatments, administer local anesthetic for dental hygiene or treatment, apply pit and fissure sealants to the top surfaces of teeth, provide IST and do scaling and root planing.
+In some provinces, they can prescribe and diagnose X-rays.
+Additionally, in some provinces, dental hygienists must pursue additional professional training related to specific dental procedures and the operation of an independent practice.
+Presently, there are about 1,200 independent dental hygienists across Canada.

 Dental technologists/technicians work as part of oral health care teams to fabricate various appliances used by dentists in the treatment of patients.
 Dental technologists/technicians may fabricate orthodontic devices, full dentures, partial dentures, crowns and bridges from a dentist's prescription.
 The dental technician/technologist may also produce speciality items such as splints and mouth guards, as well as implant-related restorations.